piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 Every Storage Pool needs at least a `name`, and a type.
 Types are specified by setting a (potentially empty) value on the matching key.
 Available types are:

 *   `lvmPool`: Configures a [LVM Volume Group](https://linbit.com/drbd-user-guide/drbd-guide-9_0-en/#s-lvm-primer) as storage pool.

+    Arguments:
-Defaults to using the storage pool name as the VG name.
-Can be overridden by setting `volumeGroup`.
+    * `volumeGroup`: Set the name of the Volume Group to use.
+Defaults to using the storage pool name.
+    * `physicalVolumeCreateArguments`: Additional arguments to pass to the `pvcreate` command.
+Only applies when the pool is first set up from a `source`.
+    * `volumeGroupCreateArguments`: Additional arguments to pass to the `vgcreate` command.
+Only applies when the pool is first set up from a `source`.
 *   `lvmThinPool`: Configures a [LVM Thin Pool](https://man7.org/linux/man-pages/man7/lvmthin.7.html) as storage pool.

-  Defaults to using the storage pool name as name for the thin pool volume and the storage pool name prefixed by `linstor_` as the VG name.
-Can be overridden by setting `thinPool` and `volumeGroup`.
+    Arguments:
+    * `volumeGroup`: Set the name of the Volume Group to use.
+Defaults to using the storage pool name prefixed with `linstor_`.
+    * `thinPool`: Set the name of the Thinpool Logical Volume to use.
+Defaults to using the storage pool name.
+    * `physicalVolumeCreateArguments`: Additional arguments to pass to the `pvcreate` command.
+Only applies when the pool is first set up from a `source`.
+    * `volumeGroupCreateArguments`: Additional arguments to pass to the `vgcreate` command.
+Only applies when the pool is first set up from a `source`.
+    * `logicalVolumeCreateArguments`: Additional arguments to pass to the `lvcreate` command.
+Only applies when the pool is first set up from a `source`.
 *   `filePool`: Configures a file system based storage pool.
 Configures a host directory as location for the volume files.

+    Arguments:
+    * `directory`: Host directory used to store volume data.
 Defaults to using the `/var/lib/linstor-pools/<storage pool name>` directory.
 *   `fileThinPool`: Configures a file system based storage pool.
 Behaves the same as `filePool`, except the files will be thinly allocated on file systems that support sparse files.
+Supports the same arguments as `filePool`.
 *   `zfsPool`: Configure a [ZFS ZPool](https://wiki.ubuntu.com/ZFS/ZPool) as storage pool.
 Defaults to using the storage pool name as name for the zpool.
-Can be overriden by setting `zPool`.
+Can be overridden by setting `zPool`.

+    Arguments:
+    * `zPool`: Set the name of the zpool on the host.
+Defaults to the storage pool name.
+    * `zPoolCreateArguments`: Additional arguments to pass to the `zpool create` command.
+Only applies when the pool is first set up from a `source`.
 *   `zfsThinPool`: Configure a [ZFS ZPool](https://wiki.ubuntu.com/ZFS/ZPool) as storage pool.
 Behaves the same as `zfsPool`, except the contained zVol will be created using sparse reservation.
+Supports the same arguments as `zfsPool`.

 Optionally, you can configure LINSTOR to automatically create the backing pools. `source.hostDevices` takes a list of raw block devices, which LINSTOR will prepare as the chosen backing pool.